earthobservatory/azure-scripts/README.md

 This issue has not been conclusively investigated, but the symptoms of this issue boils down to an issue that occurs during phase 2, during the provisioning of the base VM, in which the `yum -y update` command causes the system to seem unresponsive, as well as causing the system to not respond to any incoming connections, and all SSH attempts will return `ssh_exchange_identification: read: Connection reset by peer`.

 It may be possible that the installation is simply taking a long time.
+However, during certain installation processes, it is found that `yum` has already terminated, but script is still waiting.
+A temporary workaround has been implemented in the form of skipping the update and simply installing the required packages and their dependencies.

 ## Feedback